 Some cat trees allow customization or additions, though this varies by manufacturer and design.
 Many owners successfully add sisal mats or additional scratching surfaces near the base of existing trees.
 If your cat’s scratching needs exceed what the tree provides, consider supplementing with separate scratching posts or pads positioned strategically around your home.
 Matching colors (black, red, dark tones) helps maintain the gothic aesthetic if that matters to you.
 Just ensure any additions don’t compromise the tree’s stability or safe use.

-Conclusion: Embracing the Spooky Side of Cat Parenthood
+Conclusion: The Spooky Side of Cat Parenthood

 Looking for more?
 Explore our Cat Furniture section for more posts like this, visit the Blog for fun and insightful reads, or browse our full Cat Category for everything feline-related, from care to comfort.